Last Updated on 28th June 2021 by Chauncey Morgan

 If you have a good flat iron that does not burn your hair, is compact and easy to use, chances are you do not want to throw it away or just replace it.
 You will want to clean it so that you can make it work for years to come.

-There are so many guides on the internet on how to properly clean a flat iron.
+There are so many guides on the internet on how to properly clean a flat iron and other similar tools like curling rods and hot brushes.
 Some include a ton of steps, while others include cleaning solutions that cost a fortune.
 After trying out many of these guides and cleaning solutions, I can honestly say I have found the most effective and easiest way to clean a hair straightener!

 Today, you and I will take a six-step journey to make your hair straightener look as good as new.
 I will teach you not just how to clean the flat iron plates, but the entire flat iron.